phuc-nguyen-tran/toeicprep/README.md

 the JWT Token and verify it
 - Some of my API endpoints only works after the user is authenticated.
 At first, I just called Axios without any validation on it, so of course it didn't work.
 Solution: Add the header object in the param and pass the JWT Token collected from LocalStorage & compare
+- At first, git didn't push my server folder :( to the repo.
+I found out that when I created the client side using **create-react-app**, it automatically created a git repo.
+So that, I go to the settings, delete the .git file from being excluded, deleted that file, and push it to a new repo!
+That's why you can tell this repo has only 1 commit lol.

 ## Future developments
 - I haven't deployed this yet as it can be taken down in the future (Heroku demands fee now :().
 I plan to deploy into Docker and Kubernetes